 Giving E-Commerce a Persona: How to Develop Your Online Business’s Brand Personality

 Companies have made different efforts and concluded different rules when it comes to branding, but one aspect of these methods brings the customer to the forefront and creates a bond with the brand – Brand personality.
 This is simply the method of creating a personality that compliments your target audience with the intention of creating an emotional/psychological bond with the company and products.
-They do so by focusing on what you as the customer are or wish to be, and emphasizing their products as a way of achieving or reaffirming this trait that you want.
+They do so by focusing on what you as the customer are or wish to be and emphasizing their products as a way of achieving or reaffirming this trait that you want.

 Many companies have managed to brand themselves as symbols of personality types, ensuring that they are always the first thing that comes to mind when you think of who you are or who you want to be in a specific occasion, group or environment.
-CareerAddict lists 12 examples of brand personalities, and describes the message they are trying to send their target audience.
+CareerAddict lists 12 examples of brand personalities and describes the message they are trying to send their target audience.

 Your e-commerce business’ personality can boost your success through psychology, primarily through relatability and creating the mental association between a style/persona and your products or services.
 This has to be carefully thought out and objectively perceived in order to achieve the best results possible.
-The following are the first questions you need to answer in order to determine your brand personality:

 Who needs your product?

 – The most important filter you have to apply when defining your brand personality is who needs your product, (ex. if you’re selling dog accessories you won’t be targeting people without pets).
 This question helps you specify the general group you’ll be aiming to reflect in your brand personality